Jeffrey Andrews: Experience

 Global Equity Management (SA) Pty., Ltd. v.
 General Electric Company, Amazon Web Services, Inc. and Vadata, Inc.

 (Patent) Civil Action No. 2:16-cv-627 in the U.S. District Court for the Eastern District of Texas (Marshall), Judge Robert W. Schroeder, III (Representing Defendant General Electric Company) Jeff serves as lead counsel in this patent infringement case in which two patents are asserted against GE and its service provider Amazon Web Services.
 The patents at issue generally concern the use of virtual computing environments and are U.S. Patents Nos.
 6,690,400 and 7,356,677.
-The case is in the early stages and is ongoing.
+The case is stayed pending the resolution of a declaratory judgment suit filed by Amazon.

 Lubrizol Specialty Products, Inc. v.
 Baker Hughes Incorporated, Baker Petrolite Corporation and Baker Petrolite LLC

 (Patent) Civil Action No. 4:15-cv-2915 in the U.S. District Court for the Southern District of Texas (Houston), Judge Nancy Atlas (Representing Defendants Baker Hughes Incorporated, et al.) This patent infringement case was filed in October 2015, in which the plaintiff and competitor Lubrizol asserted asserted four patents concerning method of use of drag reducing agents (DRAs) in heavy, asphaltenic crude oil.
 The four patents are U.S. Patents Nos.
 8,022,118; 8,426,498; 8,450,249; and 8,450,250.
 Jeff serves as handling counsel and second chair.
 In 2016, Baker Hughes asserted antitrust counterclaims against Lubrizol.
 Lubrizol sought to dismiss these antitrust counterclaims, but the court denied Lubrizol's arguments, adopting the arguments presented by Baker Hughes.
-The court will hear claim construction arguments on November 18, 2016.
+The Court granted Baker Hughes' motion to stay the case pending the resolution of four instituted inter partes review proceedings filed by Baker Hughes.

 Inhance Technologies, LLC v Paul Banks, David Molthen and TMRJ Holdings, Inc.